Question 8:

 Common forms that may be prepared by the subrecipient and provided for the prime applicant to submit include the SF-LLL lobbying form, subrecipient budget detail, and letters of commitment.

-Is there a PMP template we should use?
+Question 62: Is there a PMP template we should use?

 Answer 62: